wapinfotech/Wap-notes/Frontend-dev/Session7.md

     </body>
   </html>
   ```
-  *Note:* It's a good practice to place JavaScript at the end of the body for better performance unless it's necessary to run the script early.
+  *Note:* It's generally a good practice to place JavaScript at the end of the body for better performance unless it needs to run early.

 #### 2. `console.log`, `prompt`, and `alert`

 - **`console.log`:**
   This function is used to print or log messages to the browser's console (useful for debugging).
   ```javascript